kensanata/just-halberds/Knives.md

 questions are asked and answered through play.
 If Isolt and a player character are on a ship, start wondering about the player character.
 Are they faithful to their partner?
 Are they loyal to their king?
-Let Isolt fall in love with the character and we’re going to find out!
+Let Isolt fall in love with the character and you’re all going to find out!

 The situation develops into a question directed at players.
 Does the character elope with Isolt and prove to be a lover, not a fighter?